ANALYSIS-Goldman Sachs faces hard sell for its consumer assets

 Goldman still holds $100 billion in deposits from its Marcus consumer banking business, $4.5 billion in personal loans, credit card partnerships with Apple Inc AAPL.O and General Motors Co GM.N, and merchant lending platform GreenSky for $2.2 billion.

+The deposits business under Marcus remains a core business and is not under review, a source familiar with the matter told Reuters.

-Analysts are assessing which of those businesses are up for grabs, and what price they would fetch after underperforming for Goldman.
+Analysts are assessing which of the remaining businesses are up for grabs, and what price they would fetch after underperforming for Goldman.

 Observers have been critical of the bank's foray onto Main Street, which was aimed at diversifying its earnings from the more lucrative mainstays of trading and investment banking.